cevaris/status-api/app/src/assets/docs/FAQ.md

 Futhermore, these generic status pages may not have the granularity needed to determine if there is really an issue or not.
 Official incident reports are often too vague such as <a href="https://www.githubstatus.com/incidents/5t09j5cly2sk?utm_ts=1604091876">"Degraded performance for API Requests"</a>.

-StatusAPI provides realtime, API statuses, *down to the region and API version*, to help provide critical API status insight.
+StatusAPI provides realtime, API statuses, *including specific regions*, to help provide critical API status insight.

 <img style="float: right; margin: 10px;" src="/assets/media/tell-me-how.jpg" alt="tell me how" width="200" height="170"/>